larsgehrke/mt/README.md

 python train.py -h
 ```

-Now we can train model v1b with our data in *my_data*, a batch size for training of 8, a batch size for validation of 100 and 20 epochs on the CPU.
+Now we can train model v1b with our data in *my_data*, a batch size for training of 1, a batch size for validation of 100 and 20 epochs on the CPU.
+(If you have more data, then of course you can increase the batch size and see how it will affect the training performance.
+But for now we just want to have a decent amount of weight updates per epoch)
 If you want to see all parameter values currently used for the execution, you can print out the full list by just adding the --verbose tag.

 ```